 Other Youth Topics

-In shelters, searching for housing, and on the streets, these youth may endure traumatic experiences, such as harassment, stigmatization, or abuse from peers and shelter staff as a result of their sexual orientation and/or gender non-conformity.3 Youth may have difficulty finding housing and may be asked to leave shelters after revealing their sexual or transgender identity.
-As a result of harassment and negative experiences in shelters, LGBTQ+ youth are more likely to live on the streets than their heterosexual peers and are especially vulnerable to physical and sexual exploitation.4 LGBTQ+ youth who experience homelessness also experience high rates of conduct disorder, post-traumatic stress, and suicidal behavior with approximately 60 percent being likely to attempt suicide.5
+At home, in shelters, searching for housing, and on the streets, these youth may endure traumatic experiences, such as harassment, stigmatization, or abuse from family, peers, and shelter staff as a result of their sexual orientation and/or gender nonconformity.6 Youth may have difficulty finding housing and may be asked to leave shelters after revealing their sexual or transgender identity.
+As a result of harassment and negative experiences in their homes and shelters, LGBTQI+ youth are more likely to live on the streets than their heterosexual peers and are especially vulnerable to physical and sexual exploitation.7 LGBTQI+ youth who experience homelessness also experience higher rates of trauma and adversity, including high rates of conduct disorder, posttraumatic stress, and suicidal behavior, with approximately 60 percent likely to attempt suicide.8

-To address these challenges, LGBTQ+ youth who are affected by homeless or in out-of-home care need protection from harassment, access to culturally appropriate support, and equal treatment and supportive services.6 It is important for shelters, transitional housing, and permanent housing to promote positive youth development, provide safe spaces for LGBTQ+ youth, offer family reconciliation services, and connect youth to community resources and services.7 Responses to youth homelessness are typically crisis-oriented.
-A comprehensive approach is necessary to better prevent youth homelessness, such as using prevention services (e.g., providing equitable and culturally appropriate health and mental health services) and diversion strategies (e.g., quickly helping homeless or youth at-risk to “choice driven” crisis housing and tailored services that will lead to permanent housing).8
+To address these challenges, LGBTQI+ youth who are affected by homelessness or are in out-of-home care need protection from harassment, access to culturally appropriate support, and equal treatment and supportive services.9 It is important for shelters, transitional housing, and permanent housing to promote positive youth development, provide trauma-informed services and safe spaces for LGBTQI+ youth, offer family reconciliation services (when appropriate), and connect youth to community resources and services.10 Responses to youth homelessness are typically crisis oriented.
+A comprehensive approach can better prevent youth homelessness, such as using prevention services (e.g., providing equitable and culturally appropriate health and mental health services) and diversion strategies (e.g., quickly helping homeless or youth at-risk to “choice driven” crisis housing and tailored services that will lead to permanent housing).11

-View the Sexual Orientation and Gender Identity youth topic to learn more about LGBTQ+ youth.
+View the Sexual Orientation and Gender Identity topic to learn more about LGBTQI+ youth.

 Resources